gooddaywp/primera-lib/README.md

 # Primera Package

 Funtional, but currently under development.
+This package is part of the Primera WordPress theme.

 For an integration example please see https://github.com/gooddaywp/primera#readme.

 ```php
 // Init: